 14 Reasons Why Your Maine Coon Meows So Much

 If this is your expectation of what owning a Maine Coon cat is like however, you are in for a shock since this breed differs substantially from other cat breeds.
-For starters, the Maine Coon is very dog-like in their mannerisms, and as a breed they require high levels of attention.
+For starters, the Maine Coon is very dog-like in its mannerisms, and as a breed, they require high levels of attention.

 For those of you with limited experience of the Maine Coon cat breed, read on to discover 14 explanations that might explain why does my Maine Coon meow so much?